 Geneva migration conference could have helped ameliorate population displacements.
 But, as Arthur C. Helton argues, it failed to discuss concrete enforcement mechanisms that would help ensure humanitarian actionby Arthur C. Helton ONE CONSEQUENCE OF the dissolution of the USSR is the increased movement of people, often across international borders and sometimes under duress.
-These movements […]
+These movements have involved millions of people […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.